A look at some of the best budget hiking backpacks, ranging from daypacks to bigger backpacks for multi-day trips.

 Available at: decathlon.co.uk

-The best budget hiking 50 litre plus backpacking packs
+Best budget hiking backpacks: 50 litre +

 Packs over 50 litres are for big loads for multi-day camping trips.
 These are the packs where a proper fit is essential for comfort.
 Most packs have adjustable backs or come in more than one size.